 Reading the Results

-Once you execute that command you’ll see output similar to the following text.
-This is showing the servers IP routing table, essentially this is a set of rules used to determine where data will be directed.
+This information shows us the servers IP routing table, which is essentially a set of rules used to determine where data will be directed.

 When using this technique to find a server's IP, you will want to notice the lines containing `src` followed by an IP address.
-On these lines, the IP address following `src` are an IP configured on the server.
+On these lines, the IP address following `src` are the IP(s) configured on the server.

-In the example results, shown above, you see the severs routing table showing that the server has an IP address of: `203.0.113.86`.
+Any device using IP addresses will have a routing table that is used to determine the behavior of the networking devices.
+In the example above, we can see the servers routing table, showing that the server has an IP address of `203.0.113.86`.

 While it may not look like much to new users, these lines are filled with valuable information.
 Each line of the routing table is there to describe a different behavior or condition.
 More information on these settings can be found in the ip commands man pages.
 These settings are found in the command line using `man ip route`.
-You can also read the man page for the IP command online.
+Additionally, we can read the man page for the IP command online.